ItayGarin/itaygarin.github.io/_posts/2016-05-28-rust-vs-c-pitfalls.md

 3. I enjoy discussing and presenting new technologies :)

 For us, Rust's biggest selling point is its safety guarantees.
-It's a significant advantage over C/C++ (which we're writing daily).
+It's a significant advantage over C (which we're writing daily).
 It's also the core idea that makes Rust such a unique language.
 So that's what I'll be focusing on in my talk.